charvishukla/cse151a-pokemon-project/README.md

 # Statement of Collaboration

-Charvi Shukla: Team member: Worked on implementing the neural network, and its corresponding graphs.
+Charvi Shukla: Team member/programmer/analyst: Worked on implementing the neural network, and its corresponding graphs.
 Collaborated with team mates on the exploratory data analysis section.

 Pedro Arias: Team Member/writer: Collaborated on methods section for final writeup, communicated with group, aided in milestone writeups and ensured all questions were answered.

-David Kim: Programmed data gathering and merging scripts with background knowledge in pokemon cards.
+David Kim: Team member/programmer/writer: data gathering and merging scripts with background knowledge in pokemon cards.
 Tuned hyperparemeters for model 1 and provided supporting analysis on results for model 1 and 2.
 Wrote the discussion section and collaborated on writing the methods section.

-Kenneth Song: Team member/writer: Introduction writeup portion, organized writeup figures to use, set up meetings, double checked work before submissions, communicated often with group
+Kenneth Song: Team member/writer/coordinator: Introduction writeup portion, organized writeup figures to use, set up meetings, double checked work before submissions, communicated often with group, setup meetings

-George Li: Suggested and researched the pokemon dataset, brought background information about topic, worked on conclusion section for final writeup, collaborated on various milestone writeups, communicated often in group
+George Li: Team member/writer/researcher: Suggested and researched the pokemon dataset, brought background information about topic, worked on conclusion section for final writeup, collaborated on various milestone writeups, communicated often in group

 Anthony Georgis: Team member/writer: Results writeup portion, helped with classification reports and metrics used and double checked work before submissions.